midouest/norns-dash-docset/README.md

 2. Copy the generated `docset.json` and `norns.tgz` files from the `build/` directory to the `docsets/norns` directory of your local `Dash-User-Contributions` repository, overwriting the previous versions.

-3. Commit and push your changes, then create a pull request against the upstream `Dash-User-Contributions` repository.
+3. Commit and push your changes.

+4. Create a pull request against the upstream `Dash-User-Contributions` repository.

 ## Acknowledgements